 In some instances, the young person and the host may feel comfortable with the young person being on their own while the host is out of town.
 Respite hosts are also essential to have in a host program.
 A respite host might be a host who isn’t able to do full-time hosting but can be a host to account for emergencies or a host going out of town, or they might be a host who has (more than one) room available, etc.

-Typically at the beginning of the program, we ask that hosts be able to provide three meals a week to youth.
+Typically at the beginning of the program, we ask that hosts be able to provide three meals daily to youth.
 Case managers will be working closely with youth throughout their stay to make sure they have groceries, access to food pantries and other community resources, and the relevant life skills to cook, etc. Hosts may contribute more if they have the means and the time to provide more meals or more grocery support.
 The same thing goes for transportation– case managers will work with youth to make sure they have bus passes or public transportation access to navigate independently.
 Hosts may provide as much or as little transportation as they’d like based on their schedules and comfort.
 What is most important is not to promote codependent relationships.